 School site security is a complex issue that is highly specific to each school site.
-The Folia team has many years of experience addressing school security issues and will work with you to make sure all security issues are addressed.
+The Folia team has many years of experience addressing school security concerns and will work with you to make sure all security concerns are addressed.

 The warranty on Folia is the same as it would be for a purpose-designed and built building.
 The basic warranty is one year and many of the specific materials/equipment have longer warranties.
 As an example, the roofing included in the base design has a 25-year warranty.
 The warranties on materials and equipment will depend on the specific materials/equipment used on each project.

-Folia is designed with no compromises in building quality.
-It is a durable and long-lasting building that is designed and built using the same materials and systems as a standard site-built steel frame building.
+Folia is a durable and long-lasting building that is built using the same materials and systems as a standard, site-built, steel-framed building.
 The estimated useful life of this type of building is usually quoted at 50 years.
 However, with regular maintenance and periodic upgrades, similar buildings have proven to last much longer.